-The fair value of the common stock underlying 207,000 options granted to employees on April 12, 2005 was determined by us to be \$1.84 per share.
-The principal factors we considered in determining the increase in fair value of our common stock as compared to the December 31, 2004 value were as follows:
+The fair value of the common stock underlying 207 options granted to employees on April 12, 2005 was determined to be \$1.84 per share.
+The principal factors considered in determining the increase in fair value of our common stock as compared to the December 31, 2004 value were as follows:

-- Although our revenues and operating income for the three months ended March 31, 2005 exceeded forecasts in our business plan, we were uncertain whether the growth was a one-time effect resulting from the migration of transactions from AT&T Wireless to Cingular Wireless following the merger of the companies, and consequently we maintained operating income estimates in accordance with our original business plan; - · We achieved our third consecutive quarter of profitability; and - The possibility of an initial public offering remained consistent with our business plan and a relatively low probability estimate (25%) for the IPO scenario was assumed under the PWER (probability weighted expected returns) method.
+- Our operating income estimates continued to reflect projections consistent with the approved business plan; - We achieved our third consecutive quarter of profitability. - The possibility of an initial public offering remained consistent with our business plan and a relatively low probability estimate (25%) for the IPO scenario was assumed under the PWER (probability weighted expected returns) method.